-Other Assets Other assets for Federal and State Programs includes receivables related to the HOME, Section 8, and NHTF programs.
+Other Assets Other assets for Federal and State Programs includes receivables related to the HOME, Section 8, HAF, and NHTF programs.
 Other assets reflected in the Home Ownership Bond Programs include mortgage payments collected by servicers that will be remitted to the Agency in the upcoming fiscal year.

-Capital Assets, Net Fixed assets, net of accumulated depreciation, are included in Capital assets, net in the accompanying financial statements.
+Capital Assets, Net Fixed assets, net of accumulated depreciation and amortization, are included in Capital assets, net in the accompanying financial statements.
 Fixed assets of \$5,000 or greater, intangible assets of \$100,000 or greater, and internally developed software with development costs of \$1 million or greater are capitalized and depreciated over a five-year economic useful life using the straight-line method.
-Right-to-use (RTU) buildings and RTU Machinery & Equipment, net of accumulated depreciation, are also included in Capital assets, net.
-RTU assets with a lease term greater than 12 months are capitalized and depreciated over the lease term or the useful life of the asset, whichever is less, using the straight-line method.
+Right-to-use (RTU) buildings and RTU machinery and equipment, net of accumulated amortization, are also included in Capital assets, net.
+RTU assets with a lease term of greater than 12 months are capitalized and amortized over the lesser of the lease term or the useful life of the asset, using the straight-line method.

 Bond Premium and Discount Bond premium and discount represents the difference in the amount received upon the sale of bonds and the par value and is included as a component of Bonds payable, net in the accompanying financial statements.
-The bond premium and discount are amortized using the effective interest rate method over the life of the related bonds and is adjusted accordingly for any bond calls that occur during the year.
+The bond premium and discount are amortized using the effective interest rate method over the life of the related bonds and are adjusted accordingly for any bond calls that occur during the year.
 The amortization of the bond premium and discount is included as a component of Interest on bonds in the accompanying financial statements.

 Unearned Revenues Unearned revenues includes monitoring fees received upon the completion of LIHTC projects.
 Since the Agency's monitoring of LIHTC projects occurs over time, these fees are amortized on a straight-line basis over the life of the tax credit or over the life of the loan.
-Also included in Unearned revenues is funding from the US Department of the Treasury (Treasury) for HAF.
-As HAF funds are disbursed, unearned revenue is reduced and revenue is recognized as Federal program awards received.
+Also included in Unearned revenues is funding from the US Department of the Treasury (Treasury) for HAF, and from NeighborWorks America for the Housing Stability Counseling Program (HSCP).
+As these funds are disbursed, unearned revenue is reduced and revenue is recognized as Federal program awards received.

 Interprogram Receivable (Payable) During the normal course of operations, the Agency has numerous transactions among programs to provide services.
-If certain transactions among programs have not been settled as of June 30, 2022, these balances are recorded as Interprogram receivable (payable) and eliminated in the accompanying financial statements.
+If certain transactions among programs have not been settled as of June 30, 2023, these balances are recorded as Interprogram receivable (payable) and eliminated in the accompanying financial statements.

 Deferred Outflows/Inflows of Resources In addition to Assets, the Statement of Net Position includes a separate section for Deferred Outflows of Resources.
 This section of the financial statements represents a consumption of net position that applies to a future period and will not be recognized as an expense or expenditure until then.
-The Agency has three items that meet the criterion: contributions to the pension plan, contributions to other postemployment benefits (OPEB), and an accumulated decrease in fair value of hedging derivative instruments.
+The Agency has two items that meet the criterion: contributions to the pension plan and contributions to other postemployment benefits (OPEB).
 In addition to Liabilities, the Statement of Net Position includes a separate section for Deferred Inflows of Resources.
 This section of the financial statements represents an acquisition of net position that applies to a future period and will not be recognized as revenue until then.
-The Agency has one item that meets the criterion: deferred inflows related to OPEB.
+The Agency has two items that meets the criterion: deferred inflows related to the pension plan and deferred inflows related to OPEB.